Volcano erupts in Pacific, West Coast under tsunami advisory

 Tonga is home to about 105,000 people.

-Associated Press writers Mari Yamaguchi in Tokyo and Fili Sagapolutele in Pago Pago, American Samoa, contributed to this report.
+Associated Press writers Jennifer McDermott in Providence, Rhode Island, Mari Yamaguchi in Tokyo and Fili Sagapolutele in Pago Pago, American Samoa, contributed to this report.

 Credit: Uncredited